Natural Posterior Network: Deep Bayesian Uncertainty for Exponential Family Distributions: Introduction

-In contrast, a second family of models is capable of estimating uncertainty in a single pass \cite{uncertainty-distance-awareness, accurate-uncertainties-deep-learning-regression}.
-In particular, an important model family directly predicts the parameters of a conjugate prior on the predicted target probability distribution, thus accounting for the different levels of uncertainty.
-Most of those models focus on classification and thus predict parameters of a Dirichlet distribution \cite{priornet, reverse-kl, postnet, uceloss, max_gap_id_ood, multifaceted_uncertainty, graph_uncertainty, uncertainty-generative-classifier}.
-So far, only two works \cite{evidential-regression, regression-priornet} have tried to learn a Normal Inverse-Gamma (NIG) distribution as a prior for regression.
-However, all these models are limited to a single task (e.g. either classification or regression).
-Some approaches even require out-of-distribution (OOD) data at training time \cite{priornet, reverse-kl} which is an unrealistic assumption in most applications where anomalies are a priori rare or unknown.
+Traditional neural networks are not readily applicable in safety-critical domains as they show overconfident prediction, in particular on data that is different from training data \citep{calibration-network, ensembles}.
+To mitigate this problem, an important model family for uncertainty estimation directly predicts the parameters of a \emph{conjugate prior distribution} on the predicted \emph{target probability distribution}, thus accounting for the different levels of uncertainty.
+These models are efficient as they only require \emph{a single forward pass} for target and uncertainty prediction.
+Most of those models focus on classification and thus predict parameters of a Dirichlet distribution \citep{uceloss,postnet,priornet,reverse-kl,max_gap_id_ood,uncertainty-generative-classifier,multifaceted_uncertainty,graph_posterior,graph_uncertainty, lightweight-prob-net}.
+However, only two works \citep{evidential-regression, regression-priornet} have focused on regression by learning parameters of a Normal Inverse-Gamma (NIG) distribution as conjugate prior.
+Hence, all these models are limited to a \emph{single} task (e.g. either classification or regression).
+Some approaches even require out-of-distribution (OOD) data at training time \citep{priornet, reverse-kl} which is an unrealistic assumption in many real-world applications where anomalies are a priori diverse, rare or unknown.